timvisee/pixelpwnr-server/README.md

-# pixelpwnr server (WIP, prototype)
+# pixelpwnr server

-**Note:** This project is in the prototype phase, and is heavily in development and tested with.
+**Note:** This project is in the prototype phase, and is in development and tested with.
-Further optimization of this server for high-performance use will be done at a later time.
+Further optimization of this server for high performance use will be done at a later time.

 A blazingly fast GPU accelerated [pixelflut][pixelflut] ([video][pixelflut-video])